klojang4j/klojang-templates/README.md

 nested template automatically turns into a _repeating template_, repeating itself for each element in the array or collection.

-#### Newline Suppression
+### Newline Suppression in Practice

-As an aside: when rendering a template, its structure is left completely intact.
-Variables are replaced by their values and nested templates are replaced by their contents.
-There is one exception: if the begin tag or end tag of an inline template is on a separate line, that entire line will be removed from the output.
-Thus, the above template would render somewhat like this:
+Now we can see the usefulness of newline suppression.
+The template above would render somewhat like this:

 ```html
 <html>